 Author's Follow-up: January 28, 2024

-This identity politics is even more directly related to the war on drugs than I've suggested, since even as I type, Caucasians are not allowed to use peyote in America while Native Americans are2.
+This identity politics is even more directly related to the War on Drugs than I've suggested, since even as I type, Caucasians are not allowed to use peyote in America while Native Americans are2.
 Thus identity politics collaborates in the racist and xenophobic ideology of the Drug War.
 It makes one ask: how anti-American does a law have to become before it will be rejected by our courts?
 This is clearly a direct blow at my freedom of religion -- and yet no one is pointing this out.
 This should be front page news.
 But then this is the same Supreme Court, ideologically speaking, that told us in the '90s that merely riding a Greyhound Bus constituted probable cause for a drug search3.

 Buy the Drug War Comic Book by the Drug War Philosopher Brian Quass, featuring 150 hilarious op-ed pics about America's disgraceful war on Americans